TwidgeVR/vagabot/README.md

 ### Known issues

 - Multi-word arguments containing spaces should be quoted, eg. "Barry cooper" or "Evinon Steel Ingot"

-- The bot occasionally does not reconnect after a 'paused' period, requiring a restart.

 - Some event subscription messages are particularly chatty, such as PlayerMovedChunk and CreatureSpawned, so by default are left disabled.